ArendPeter/GameMakerGuide/docs/11_Platformer_TilesAndNineSlice/2_NineSlice.md

 ![](../../images/platformer/nine_slice_example.png)

-> Nine Slice are a fairly new addition to Game Maker, it's was made available in the 2.3 release in 2020
+> Nine Slice are a fairly new addition to Game Maker, it's was made available in the 2.3.2 release in April 2021

 ## Breaking up the sprite